micutil/M5Burner_Mic/README.md

 M5Burner by Micono
 (Mac and Windows version)

-M5Stack is an application that can basically do the same as M5Burner ([https://m5stack.com/download](https://m5stack.com/download)) that transfers the official farm or program to M5Stack.
-You can load and transfer farms and programs in the firmwares folder at the same level as the M5Burner_Mic application.
+M5Stack is an application that can basically do the same as M5Burner ([https://m5stack.com/download](https://m5stack.com/download)) that transfers the official firms or program to M5Stack.
+You can load and transfer firms and programs in the firmwares folder at the same level as the M5Burner_Mic application.

 ## Download